Marrying for health insurance? The ACA cost crisis forces some drastic choices

 When he stops to think about it, Mathew says, his situation feels kind of ridiculous.

-Mathew asked NPR not to use his full name because he fears repercussions from his health insurance company if they find out he got married to obtain coverage.
+Mathew asked NPR not to use his full name because he fears repercussions from his health insurance company if it finds out he got married to obtain coverage.

-He is not the first American to marry for health insurance, and he won't be the last.
-Especially before the Affordable Care Act, marriages, delayed divorces, and job decisions were often tied to private health insurance, since it could only be obtained if you had a job with benefits.
+He is not the first American to marry for affordable health insurance, and he won't be the last.
+Especially before the Affordable Care Act, marriages, delayed divorces and job decisions were often tied to private health insurance, since it usually required you or a spouse to have a job with benefits.

 But his decision was forced by the cost crisis facing many of the roughly 24 million people who get their health care via Affordable Care Act marketplaces.
 Enhanced subsidies that made plans affordable for many people expired at the end of 2025 and Congress failed to extend them before the 2026 plan year.
 Millions of people face untenable monthly premium prices — as much as the cost of a mortgage for some families.